afewell-hh/hoss/docs/runbooks/review-kit.md

 - Must pass hhfab validation (if `fab.yaml` present)
 - Must not be in `samples/invalid/` (those are for negative tests)

+Note: Comment lines starting with `#` and blank lines are ignored when computing the HHFAB_MATRIX count and matrix list.

 **Removing invalid targets:**
 If a sample becomes invalid, either fix it or remove it from the matrix.
 The strict job will fail if any target is invalid.